Lead Apron Patterns

 Frontal, Full-Overlap & Partial-Overlap Aprons Explained

 The most common lead apron patterns include Frontal Protection Lead Aprons, Full-Overlap Full Protection Lead Aprons and Partial-Overlap Full Protection Lead Aprons.
-Each pattern is designed for a different working condition.

 What Is a Lead Apron Pattern?